 From there, the newly-remodeled glass elevator takes you to the sky deck of the 120-meter ski jumping tower.
 The views from here of the Adirondack High Peaks and Lake Placid are amazing, but what really makes your stomach drop is looking down the length of the ski jump.
 You will have even greater respect for Olympic ski jumpers after this birds-eye view.

 There are other Olympic Venues throughout Lake Placid, and if you are visiting at another time, it may pay to purchase the Olympic Sites Passport.
 These are currently not for sale because many venues such as the Lake Placid Olympic Museum and the Olympic Center were closed for much of the summer of 2020 or visitation was limited.

 Whiteface Cloudsplitter Gondola

 Whiteface is one of the more well-known ski resorts in New York, but like many resorts, it isn’t just a one-season destination.
 The six-passenger Cloudsplitter Gondola ride reopened just in time for our visit.

 The Gondola carries you from the Main Base Lodge to the top of Little Whiteface in fifteen minutes, offering beautiful views along the way.
-Due to current safety concerns, you travel only with those in your party and facemasks are required throughout the visit.
-The gondola ride takes you over mountain streams and rock faces until you reach the top, were you can enjoy the observation deck and picnic area.
+Due to current safety concerns, you travel only with those in your party, and facemasks are required throughout the visit.
+The gondola ride takes you over mountain streams and rock faces until you reach the top, where you can enjoy the observation deck and picnic area.